Borders of Finland: Sweden

 Resurgent Sweden and Russia clashed a number of times over the centuries.
 Most of the battles were fought on now-Finnish soil.
 The Treaty of Teusina concluded in 1595, ending a bloody guerrilla war between the two countries (known as the Long Wrath) that had raged for 25 years.
 Under the Treaty, the northern section of Finland's eastern border made a great leap eastwards, reaching the Arctic Ocean.
 Those drawing the new border knew that Finnish tribes had spread towards the east.
 The next redrawing came two decades later.
 Russia had been weakened by succession disputes and Sweden occupied large areas of Russia southeast of Finland, which were ceded to it in the Treaty of Stolbovo in 1617.
 As a result of its territorial gains, Sweden became one of the largest countries in Europe.
 For Karelians living in the areas now under Swedish rule, the new border meant major changes.
 The Finnish–Swedish border was created in 1809 by the Treaty of Fredrikshamn, as Sweden ceded Finland to Russia.
 The course of the border was described in the fifth article of the treaty, without great detail.
 The borders were agreed to be the Sea of Åland, the Gulf of Bothnia, and the rivers Tornionjoki and Muonionjoki.
 Islands in the sea belonged to whichever country was nearest to them.
-At the mouth of the Torniojoki river, Pirkkio island, the harbor of Roytta and the city of Tornio were agreed to belong to Russia.
+At the mouth of the Tornionjoki river, Pirkko island, the harbor of Rosetta and the city of Tornio were agreed to belong to Russia.
 Along the rivers, the border was agreed to run along the deepest part of the river.
 The border ran up the Muonionjoki river and past Kilpisjarvi to Norway.
 The course of the border was amended in 1810 and small changes were later made.
 This process created caused sovereignty islands, which are physically in one country, but whose owners live in the other.
 The island of Märket was legally split in two parts in 1811.
 The border was agreed to run through the geographical center of the island in the Treaty of Åland in 1921 and in the treaty of continental plates in 1972.
 The Märket lighthouse, built in 1885 by Finland and operated by them, was left on the Swedish side.
 In 1981, the border on the island was modified into a curve to squeeze the lighthouse into the Finnish side.